-Additionally, AAAs are responsible for maintaining profile information regarding their agency's operations in the AccuFund reporting system.
-AAAs are to submit unused funds for State FY 2023-24 to PDA by November 15, 2024.
 COMPLIANCE WITH COOPERATIVE AGREEMENT The AAA is to comply with all the terms and provisions identified in the Cooperative Agreement between PDA and the AAA.
 TRAVEL REIMBURSEMENT RATES The Commonwealth of Pennsylvania's Office of Administration establishes travel, lodging and subsistence allowable maximum reimbursement rates.
-AAAs can access the most current information on the Office of Administration's web site .
+AAAs are able to access the most current information on the Office of Administration's web site .
 This information is found under Management Directive #230.10.
 Please refer to the most recent revision for the approved rates.
 LINE ITEM BUDGET PDA has developed "placeholder" budgets for the allocations noted in this APD.
-They will be supplanted when AAA budgets are submitted and entered into the AccuFund reporting system.
+They will be supplanted when AAA budgets are submitted and entered the AccuFund reporting system.
 This is done to facilitate the payment process and ensure AAAs receive monthly payments until their budget documents are received and approved by PDA.
 BUDGET SUBMISSION REQUIREMENTS Upon receiving this APD, AAAs are responsible for the development of their budget data and information upload into AccuFund.
 AccuFund inputs are due 30 calendar days after the issuance date of this directive.
-TECHNICAL ASSISTANCE Questions regarding contents of this APD are to be directed to Jennifer Cave (jcave@pa.gov) at (717) 772-2529.
+TECHNICAL ASSISTANCE Direct questions regarding contents of this APD to Jennifer Cave (jcave@pa.gov) or 717.772.2529.